bruc3mackenzi3/golang-http-server/README.md

 To keep things simple a flat directory structure is used here.
 By keeping all modules in the same package having to import is avoided.
 More substantial Go apps should use the standard workspace directory structure.

+The Handler code to load the CSV data is repeated in each function.
+An attempt was made to remove this duplication using anonymous functions but it caused issues in the routing of the URL path.
+A more elegant solution would avoid such duplication.

 ## Run Instructions
 Download and extract the app and cd into it.
 Run the app with the following commands.
 Windows: